Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 When to Visit Wisconsin

 Due to Wisconsin's geographical location, you can expect to experience long cold winters and late springs.
 Consequently, most people visit the Badger State from June through September.
-If you are not afraid of the cold weather, however, Wisconsin offers skiing on its many hills and mountains and ice fishing and ice skating on rivers and lakes.
+However, if you are not afraid of the cold weather, Wisconsin offers skiing on its many hills and mountains and ice fishing and ice skating on rivers and lakes.

 How to Get Around in Wisconsin